Posting Stand Up Comedy Clips

 Publicize Yourself Online

-If a booker or agent asks to see you, you can send them a longer, “unlisted” clip you have cued up in your YouTube account.
+If a booker or agent asks to see you, you can send them a longer, “unlisted” stand up comedy clips you have cued up in your YouTube account.

 That’s a great way to stay both visible online and well prepared for booking opportunities.